PeopleMakeCulture/ddia-reading-notes/ch1_intro.md

 #### Thesis

- *Applications use data systmes to store, stash, search, and process data (dbs, caches, search indexes, stream processing, and batch processing).These underlying data systems strive to be reliable, scalable, and maintainable*
+ *Applications use data systems to store, stash, search, and process data (dbs, caches, search indexes, stream processing, and batch processing).These underlying data systems strive to be reliable, scalable, and maintainable*

 #### Summary